• Skip to primary navigation

 So which is it?
 Do they keep logs or not?

-I’m picking on Astrill here (I still like them, for the record), but the same story could be shared for pretty much every single VPN service out there.
+I’m picking on Astrill here (I still like them, for the record), but the same story could be shared for pretty much all the VPN services out there.

 No.